topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 The above command typically produces same result, however, the first command accesses the server through the DNS name while the second command accessing the sever using an IP address (in this case IP address 127.0.0.1 corresponds to DNS name ‘localhost’ and the process of converting a DNS name to IP address is called “resolution”).

 ### Verification
 After the port 80 is opened, the next step is to verify if Nginx server can recieve and respond to request from the internet.
-A IP address below was used for the verification http://99.79.60.244
+I used the puvlic IP address from the EC2 instance for the verification http://99.79.60.244

 The image below shows that the webserver is installed and accessible

 ![](Images/NGINXSHOW.png)

-### Good job!
-Now we have the LE components of LEMP stack installed
+### Now the LE components of "LEMP" stack is installed

-We proceed now to install
+ ## Installing MySQL Database

+The next component of the stack is # M- MySQL Database

 ## M- MySQL Database

 MySQL is a relational database management system based on SQL – Structured Query Language.
 The application is used for a wide range of purposes, including data warehousing, e-commerce, and logging applications.
 The most common use for mySQL however, is for the purpose of a web database.
 MySQL Database Service is a fully managed database service to deploy cloud-native applications and it is used within the PHP environment.
 Now that a webserve is running,a database management system is required for storing and managing data.

+### Steps to installing MySQl

-#### Step 1: MySQL can be installed by using the code
+#### Step 1:

 sudo apt install mysql-server